How to deal with threatening debt recovery letters from Debt Recovery Plus, CST Law, BW Legal, Trace Recovery, ZZPS

 If you were a customer at your favourite restaurant, hotel, or supermarket, you should contact them and ask if they will cancel the parking ticket.
 As the landowner, they have the power to cancel any parking ticket.

 Please note that some retailers will refuse to cancel parking tickets even if you were a customer.
-In this case, we strongly recommend that you do one of the following, pay the outstanding parking charge, follow the appeal process or defend your case in court.
+In this case, we strongly recommend that you file a complaint with the relevant association in option 1.